clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \end{verbatim}
 \action Create a likelihood surface by running the these commands:
 \begin{verbatim}
-likelihood_surface <- calculate_likelihood_surface(100)
+likelihood_surface <- calculate_likelihood_surface(10)
 plot_2d(likelihood_surface)
 \end{verbatim}
+\ask What do the different colors mean?
+\ask Why do you think this is called a likelihood \textit{surface}?
+\end{itemize}

+Notice that the likelihood surface not very smooth.
+It looks pixelated (divided into squares).

+\begin{itemize}
+\ask What do you think will change about the likelihood surface if we increase the resolution?
+\action Plot the likelihood surface again, this time using a resolution of 100 to see if your thinking was right
-\ask What are the optimal (maximum likelihood) gain and loss parameters for the pentatonic scale feature in our example phylogenetic tree?
+\ask What are the optimal (maximum likelihood) values for the gain and loss parameters for the phylogenetic tree of our example?
-\askstar What do you expect would happen to the likelihood surface if we decreased the number of recordings in the populations with the pentatonic scale feature?
+\askstar What do you expect would happen to the likelihood surface if we decreased the number of recordings with the pentatonic scale feature in the population (i.e., changing some ones into zeros in the leaf nodes)?
 \end{itemize}

 The occurrence of the pentatonic scale feature at the leaf nodes (the current population) is set in the \verb|leaf_nodes| variable.
 The variable is set to \verb|c(0, 1, 0, 1, 1)|.
 You can give a new value to the variable by typing (for instance) \verb|leaf_nodes <- c(1,0,1,1,1)| in the console.